zenwalk/feralfilehosting/Feral Wiki/HTTP/Password protect your WWW folder/readme.md

 The `.htaccess` is located here:

 ~~~
-~/www/UserName.Server.feralhosting.com/public_html/rutorrent/.htaccess
+~/www/username.Server.feralhosting.com/public_html/rutorrent/.htaccess
 ~~~

 The `.htpasswd` is located here.

 ~~~
-~/www/UserName.Server.feralhosting.com/public_html/rutorrent/.htpasswd
+~/www/username.Server.feralhosting.com/public_html/rutorrent/.htpasswd
 ~~~

 **Final Notes for Section 4:**

-You can change the rutorrent .htaccess to link to another .htpasswd of your choosing (one created in Section 2 for example) by editing the file as described in Section 1.
+You can change the rutorrent `.htaccess` to link to another `.htpasswd` of your choosing (one created in Section 2 for example) by editing the file as described in Section 1.

-In this case the .htpasswd is stored within the WWW realm and not outside it (like the .htpasswd from Section 2 is).
+In this case the `.htpasswd` is stored within the WWW realm and not outside it (like the `.htpasswd` from Section 2 is).
 Moving this to somewhere outside the WWW is a good idea.

 ### nginx